McCraith House: Style

 The McCraith house is framed by a steel triangular structural system which represents the simplification of form that is a familiar aspect within the modernist architectural movement.
 Ornamentation is derived through the structural elements applied to the exterior, which contrast the classical approach to architectural embellishment.
 The house maintains the presentation of a modernist building whilst including the prominent architectural vernacular of the veranda.

 Similar buildings

 Elements from the McCraith house are found in the design of Iggulden House located in Beaumaris.
 The most notable similarities between these two houses are cantilevers created by the projected horizontal lines and butterfly roof.
 Use of material contrast to emphasize change in program can be recognised in both buildings, where the timber beams of the veranda meet the glass threshold and pass through to the exposed stone walls.
 The post-and-beam structure is heavily pronounced in the exterior which is also seen in Richard Neutra's Miller House.
-The materiality of the McCraith House is also comparable to Richard Nuetra's "Miller House" through the use of glass and steel in its design to allow natural light to flow through the house.
+The materiality of the McCraith House is also comparable to the Miller House through the use of glass and steel in its design to allow natural light to flow through the house.
 Both are rare examples of domestic steel construction from the mid twentieth century.